-Analyze Flight Track Data with Analyze Flight Track Data within the Defined Study Area Adopted Mitigation Strategy: Analyze flight track data within the defined study area north and west of the airport.
+Analyze Flight Track Data within the Defined Study Area Adopted Mitigation Strategy: Analyze flight track data within the defined study area north and west of the airport.
 Problem Mitigation Addresses: Understanding the history of flights and current flights in the study area is essential to addressing the overflights and measuring the impact of mitigation strategies.
 Reduction of Noise Exposure: Ultimately this analysis will lead to mitigation strategies that reduce noise exposure.
 Safety: Indirect positive impact as the Study Group and Airport work with the FAA.
-Noise: Potential Reduction Authority to Approve: ACPAA Responsible for Implementation: ACPAA Implementation Date: February 2024 Explanation: In consultation with community, the Airport noise program staff, and informed by historical data, the Study Group has identified the below boxed area in the map to focus its data analysis.
-The area of analysis will encompass the residential areas bordered generally by DTC Blvd to the west, E Belleview Ave to the north, S. Peoria St to the east and E. Peakview Ave to the south.
+Noise: Potential Reduction Authority to Approve: ACPAA Responsible for Implementation: ACPAA Implementation Date: February 2024 In consultation with the community, the Airport noise program staff, and informed by historical data, the Study Group has identified the below boxed area in the map to focus its data analysis.
+Explanation: The area of analysis will encompass the residential areas bordered generally by DTC Blvd to the west, E Belleview Ave to the north, S. Peoria St to the east and E. Peakview Ave to the south.
 The flight tracks will be filtered to include only local training pattern traffic.
 This will also allow us to separate out the aircraft that are arriving and departing the main runway versus aircraft that are likely flying in the training traffic pattern.
 This area map includes the general location of homes that filed noise complaints with the airport in 2023 as well as the locations of the permanent and portable noise monitor locations.
 Please see the proposed study area maps below.
 Measurable Impact: Indirect.
-Updates: n/a
+Updates: Data Analysis Ongoing.
+See page 24 for update on data analysis and mitigations.